 Fantômas is a 1964 French film very loosely based on the novels of the same name.
-The characters were In Name Only compared to the novels, the film had more in common with the Spy Fiction craze of The '60s than anything else, and it turned the title character (a criminal and anarchist in the books) into a Blofeld-esque supervillain and spawned two sequels, Fantômas Unleashed and Fantômas Against Scotland Yard in 1967.
+The characters were In Name Only compared to the novels, the film had more in common with the Spy Fiction craze of The '60s than anything else, and it turned the title character (a criminal and anarchist in the books) into a Blofeld-esque supervillain and spawned two sequels, Fantômas Unleashed in 1965 and Fantômas Against Scotland Yard in 1967.
 André Hunebelle directed the whole trilogy.

 The Fantômas movies provides examples of: